pepsimidamerica/ezoff/README.md

 - Remove all v1 endoints where there is a corresponding v2 endpoint.
 - Normalize function names for easier discoverability, e.g. get_asset_details -> asset_get_details
 - ~~Rename some of the files so we don't have both hanging around.
 Consolidate v1 and v2 together.~~
 - Perhaps add flag to each Get function to return either the pydantic object or the raw request response?
 Could be useful to have the option.
+Or just say fuck it and have pydantic models for everything.
 - General cleanup of type hints and docstrings.
 - Maybe just ask for the subdomain for the os env var, as opposed to base URL?
 Would be easier with regards to slashes and the v1 and v2 endpoints.